Jolyn9040/IAD/README.md

-#Student Management System
+# Student Management System

-A simple HTML site to test the Create, Update and Delete that also contain JQuery.
+A simple HTML site to test the Create, Update and Delete that used JQuery for the logic.

 ![GitHub Logo](/README%20Image/Student%20Management%20System.png)